-Honoring past president James J. Whalen's dedication to student learning and academic research, the James J. Whalen Academic Symposium is an annual Ithaca College tradition that invites students to present their mentored research and other creative works in a professional setting.
-The Whalen Symposium offers students the opportunity to collaborate on research with their professors and with one another and provides a conference-like setting in which to present their work.
+Honoring former IC President James J. Whalen's dedication to student learning and academic research, the James J. Whalen Academic Symposium is an annual Ithaca College tradition that celebrates student learning as students present their mentored research and other creative works—individually or in collaboration with others—in a professional conference-like setting.

-Ithaca College has a long tradition of fostering student learning through collaborative research with faculty mentors, and the success of that tradition has been demonstrated repeatedly as Ithaca College students have presented their research at conferences such as the National Council on Undergraduate Research and the Eastern Colleges Science Conference.
+Ithaca College has a long tradition of fostering student learning through collaborative research with faculty mentors, and the success of that tradition has been demonstrated repeatedly as Ithaca College students regularly present their research at conferences such as the National Council on Undergraduate Research and the Eastern Colleges Science Conference.

-Each year's Whalen Symposium provides a rich sample of the wide range of student research and creativity.
-Enormous personal growth comes from working closely with a mentor to define and refine a research topic, gather information and evidence, and then write and present findings!
+Each year's Whalen Symposium provides a rich sample of the broad range of student research and creativity at Ithaca College.
+Enormous personal growth comes from working closely with a faculty or staff mentor to define and refine a research topic, gather information and evidence, and then write and present findings or perform.

-We invite you to experience the Whalen Symposium for yourself: present, volunteer, and/or attend!
+You are cordially and enthusiastically invited to experience the James J. Whalen Academic Symposium for yourself: present, volunteer, and/or attend!